ycprog/go-projects/tools-dep/README.md

 # Tools Dep

-This module is an example for Golang Tools as Dependencies guide, which can be found at https://www.tiredsg.dev/blog/golang-tools-as-dependencies/
+This module is a sample for Golang Tools as Dependencies guide, which can be found at https://www.tiredsg.dev/blog/golang-tools-as-dependencies/